HPInc/Anyware-Certification/README.md

 ### Anyware Trust Center - Architecure
 The Anyware Trust Center is an application composed of multiple components and services which communicate internally within a cluster and securely communicate with Trusted Zero Clients and the Endpoint Manager.
+Trusted Zero Clients

 > [!IMPORTANT]
 > **At this time, external services are not supported.**
 > Future releases of the Anyware Trust Center will support multi-node environments.

 > [!NOTE]
 > [Anyware Trust Center Persistence Link](https://anyware.hp.com/web-help/trusted-endpoints/trust-center/current/#about-anyware-trust-center-persistence)